The-Shadowserver-Foundation/django-filtering/README.md

 - provides the ability to group filters by operator
 - serializes, validates, etc.

+## Development

+This project is very much a work-in-progress.
+All APIs are completely unstable.

 ## License

 GPL v3 (see `LICENSE` file)